CJK Unified Ideographs: Other CJK ideographs in Unicode, not Unified

 They include forms of characters for vertical text layout and rich text characters that Unicode recommends handling through other means.
 Therefore, their use is discouraged.

+Unihan database

+The Unihan database maintained by the Unicode Consortium provides information about all of the unified Han characters encoded in the Unicode Standard, including mappings to various national and industry standards, indices into standard dictionaries, encoded variants, pronunciations in various languages, and an English definition.
+The database is available to the public as text files and via an interactive website.
+The latter also includes representative glyphs and definitions for compound words drawn from the free Japanese EDICT and Chinese CEDICT dictionary projects (which are provided for convenience and are not a formal part of the Unicode Standard).

 Font support

 The blocks CJK Unified Ideographs and CJK Unified Ideographs Extension A, being parts of the Basic Multilingual Plane, are supported by the majority of the CJK fonts.
 However, Japanese and Korean fonts usually have fewer characters (about 13,000 and 8,000, respectively) than Chinese.
 Extensions B, C, D are supported by additional fonts MingLiU-ExtB, MingLiU_HKSCS-ExtB, PMingLiU-ExtB, SimSun-ExtB included in Microsoft Windows since Vista.